RM66/multitran-svelte/README.md

-### Client for Multitran written on Svelte & proxy
+### Client for Multitran written on Svelte & proxy with parser